siriusphp/filtration/docs/index.md

 $filtrator->add('selector', 'myFilter', array(1, 2, 3));
 ```

+The library comes with a list of [built-in filters](docs/filters.md)

 ## Removing filters

 Sometimes you may want to remove filters (if your app uses events to alter its functionality).